 Fig. 5.
 Four situations of the controller.
 The green and red dotted lines indicate whether the network condition is available, respectively.
 Similarly, green and red edge servers indicate whether the current service is available, respectively.
-The controller sets the pure front-end segmentation by default and transfers camera frames to the edge server for segmentation in unstable environments.
+The controller sets the pure frontend segmentation by default and transfers camera frames to the edge server for segmentation in unstable environments. (a) Available network and edge server. (b) Available network. (c) Available edge server.